 The slide rule

 In 1654, just few years after the invention of Oughtred, Robert Bissaker made the "Gauging Rule", with 4 slides, specialized in measuring the contents of the barrels of wine, beer or spirits and calculate the tax burden.
-A very succesfull instrument that was marketed for over 300 years.

-Carpenter's Slide Rule, ca. 1840
+Carpenter's Rule, ca. 1840

 Charpentier, ca. 1880, one of the first generic slide rule